 We bring to you ‘The Shape of Work’, a Podcast series that brings to you insights from top People Managers across the world on the future of work and how it’s shaping our workplace.
 Anything goes conversation with our speakers about their journey, insights and thoughts.
 Most importantly their ideas and visions for the workplace of the future.
 See all posts here

-We interviewed Sinjini Sengupta, Founder of Lighthouse, where she talked about the best way to put across ideas at workplaces, which is storytelling.
-She gave us highlights of her journey from being an actuary for 12 years to getting her short film (Elixir) shortlisted to be screened at Cannes.
-She talked about issues such as social conditioning and using the power of storytelling in the HR vertical and how that experience will change in the years ahead.
+We interviewed Sinjini Sengupta, Founder of Lighthouse, where she talked about the best way to spread ideas in workplaces, which is storytelling.
+She gave us highlights of her journey from being an actuary for 12 years to getting her short film, “Elixir”, shortlisted to be screened at Cannes.
+She talked about issues such as social conditioning,using the power of storytelling in the HR vertical and how that experience will change in the years ahead.

 Let us walk you through some of the important key takeaways from our interview with Sinjini Sengupta!

 While working as an actuary for 12 years, during Sinjini’s pregnancy, she got sick and unfit to work.
 She decided to take a few months to recover and go back to the same job, but found out that she was one step away from quadriplegia and got bedridden.
 Hence, she had to put in her papers at her organization.

 Before all of this happened, she was sitting in the office cab going back home, just leaning against the seat behind her.
 It was more than an hour since she started writing and she had 2000 words on her office’s Blackberry, physically punched in.
 It was just a short story she wrote which she forgot about once she returned homeHowever, her husband, who was in theaters, was amazed reading her write-up and decided to make it into a film.
 They went on with the crowdfunding mode and he arranged 1000 rupees from one friend, 3000 rupees from somewhere else and liquidated a couple of their small fixed deposits.